 Adding these different types together generates more and better ideas.

 Setting clear targets and milestones works well for Extrovert Thinkers.
 Challenge them to hit a target number of ideas by a specific deadline.
-Or to generate better ideas than competitors.
+Or to generate better ideas than other people.

 Play to the natural strengths of Introvert Thinkers.
 Ask them to focus on research, analysis and stimulus preparation.
 These all improve the idea generation process.

 Combine these personality types, and you get a broader range of ideas.
 Pull in some Introvert Feelers too.
-They think people first, and they’re also good at finding a way to bring harmony to diverse thinking teams.
+They think people first.
+And they’re also good at bringing harmony to diverse thinking teams.